AmigaLabs/clib4/README.md

 ### Unix path support

-`libunix` exists and you can link your exe with it to enable unix support but now you can enable/disable it at any time.
+`libunix` doesn't exists anymore but you can enable/disable unix support at any time.
 By default unix support it is disabled.
 If you want to enable it at runtime you can create a `.unix` file inside the exe directory or use **enableUnixPaths()** function in your software.
 You can also disable it at runtime using **disableUnixPaths()**.
 However is not reccomanded to enable and disable it at runtime because you could have problems with internal structures.

 ### wchar / wctype